atomjump/medimage-co-nz-content-only/other-addons.md

 * Wound detection and area calculation, and sticker detection
 * Colour picking from the photo to determine the wound’s colour ranges
 * A list-view, to allow analysis of the wound over time
+* Percentage improvement analysis of the the wound over time
+* Photo meta-data export to a spreadsheet for further analysis

-This product has been built in co-operation with Nurse Maude, New Zealand.
+This product has been built in partnership with Nurse Maude, New Zealand.

 This add-on is coming soon.
 Register your interest, now.